neondatabase/website/content/docs/postgres/query-reference.md

 SELECT * FROM orders WHERE customer_id IN (SELECT customer_id FROM customers WHERE country = 'Spain');
 ```

-These examples illustrate how to filter query results based on exact matches, ranges, lists of values, pattern matching with `LIKE`, combining multiple conditions with `AND` and `OR`, handling `NULL` values, and leveraging subqueries for more complex conditions.

 See [WHERE clause](https://www.postgresql.org/docs/7.1/queries.html#QUERIES-WHERE) for more information and examples.

 ## Sort data

-Here are examples of sorting data in Postgres, demonstrating various ways to order your query results:
+These sorting examples demonstrate various ways to order your query results.

 {/*